Connect with others who understand.

 Managing Multiple Sclerosis and Celiac Disease

-There’s no cure for MS, but there are many treatment options, which vary from person to person depending on the severity and stage of their condition.
+There’s no cure for MS, but there are many treatment options.
+The right approach can vary from person to person, depending on the stage of the disease and how severe it is.

 Celiac disease is treated with a gluten-free diet.
-Some people with MS find that a gluten-free diet, including the Wahls Protocol Diet, also improves their MS symptoms.
+Some people with MS find that a gluten-free diet also improves their MS symptoms.
 The reason for this effect is not fully understood.
 There are no current guidelines for dietary treatment of MS, including a gluten-free diet.

 It’s important to focus on what you can control when treating and managing these conditions.
-Making healthy lifestyle changes, like quitting smoking tobacco and reducing stress, may help manage both MS and celiac disease.
+Your doctor may recommend making healthy lifestyle changes, such as quitting smoking and reducing stress.
+These may help manage both MS and celiac disease.

 Do you have multiple sclerosis and celiac disease?
 What has helped you manage these conditions?
-Share your experience in the comments below, or start a conversation by posting on your Activities page.
+Share your story in the comments below.

 A MyMSTeam Member